The Great Gatsby

-Nick Carraway moves from the Midwest to New York a bond salesman and finds himself the neighbor of Jay Gatsby.
-He's a wealthy bootlegger and forger, who has a huge estate bordering his modest cottage.
-Gatsby is well-known for throwing fabulous, hedonistic summer parties in 1922 West Egg, Long Island.
-Gatsby befriends Nick and enlists him in to broker a meeting between him and his former love Daisy Buchanen, Nick's cousin.
-She is now married to the snobbish and selfish Tom Buchanen, who flaunts an extramarital affair he is having with the proletarian wife of a local garage owner.
-Nick consents to arrange a meeting with Gatsby and Daisy, a rendezvous that will have tragic consequences.
-Written by
+Nick Carraway moves from the Midwest to become New York a bond salesman and finds himself the neighbor/tenant of Jay Gatsby, a wealthy bootlegger and forger, who has a huge estate bordering his modest cottage.
+Gatsby is well-known for throwing fabulous, hedonistic summer parties on his estate in 1922 West Egg, Long Island.
+Gatsby befriends Nick and enlists him in to broker a meeting between him and his former love Daisy Buchanan, Nick's cousin now married to wealthy Tom Buchanan.
+Snobbish and selfish, he flaunts an extramarital affair he is having with the slatternly wife of a local proletariat garage owner.
+Nick consents to arrange a meeting with Gatsby and Daisy, a rendezvous that will have tragic consequences. —firstname.lastname@example.org

 jay gatsby characternick carraway characterdaisy buchanan charactercharacter name as titlelove127 more